Finding the Paris pied-a-terre of your vacation dreams + a curated list of rentals

 OneFineStay - Luxury Rentals in Paris

 One Fine Stay is a luxury vacation rental agency with properties around the world.
-This is on the very expensive end; if you have a large budget this might be for you.
-They have a highly-curated selection of beautiful properties and I had a lovely time perusing and imagining where I might stay were I looking in this price range.
-(Note that due to the pandemic, One Fine Stay is not taking Paris apartment bookings until 2022.)
+This is on the expensive end; if you have a large budget this might be for you.
+They have a curated selection of around 40 properties in Paris.
+I had a lovely time perusing them, and imagining which I would pick.
+Friends who have used One Fine Stay say they have been very happy with the experience.

 Holiday Apartments in Paris